zdravkov/kendo-docs/api/javascript/ui/editor.md

 #### Returns

-`String` The selectied text as valid XHTML.
+`String` The selected text as valid XHTML.

 #### Example